json-schema-org/website/pages/understanding-json-schema/reference/type.md

 - `"json-pointer"`: <StarInline label="New in draft 6" /> A JSON Pointer, according to
   [RFC6901](https://tools.ietf.org/html/rfc6901).
-There is more discussion on the use of JSON Pointer within JSON Schema in [Structuring a complex schema](../../understanding-json-schema/structuring).
+There is more discussion on using JSON Pointer within JSON Schema in [Structuring a complex schema](../../understanding-json-schema/structuring).
 Note that this should be used only when the entire string contains only JSON Pointer content, e.g.
   `/foo/bar`.
 JSON Pointer URI fragments, e.g. `#/foo/bar/` should use